strategineer/personal-website/content/bin/rpg/paranoia/oneshot1.md

 ![](/img/rpg/paranoia/bug_factory.png)

 This map represents the walkable floor area of the factory but conveyors and walkways allow for soy sauce and raw materials throughout the factory.

-1. Rest Area:
+1. Security Checkpoint: Goods move between the Loading Bay (5) and the Main Processing Area (2) through here.
+Empty.
 2. Main Processing Area: Floor is thick with brown liquid, broken down robots and dead workers.
 A single iClean unit remains, although heavily damaged.
+As well as a trio of revolutionary cockroaches.
-3. Janitor's Office:
+3. Janitor's Office: The Janitor Ahti is here.
+He's sweeping the floor, he knows everything there is to know about everything but communicates it terribly.
 4. Entrance - Main lobby: The Secretary Ingrid greets the troubleshooters with: "If you're here for our Alpha Complex famous guest tours of the factory, I'm sorry to inform you that we're not doing those anymore.
 How can I help you?"
 5. Loading Bay: Raw materials are brought into the factory here and finished product is sent out.
+Some human workers are fighting off red beret-wearing Che Gueroacha and his revolutionaries.
-6. 6
+6. Offices: Desks, chairs and computers with dividers between them all.
+A mess.
-7. Worker Locker Room:
+7. Worker Locker Room: The Worker John is here.
+The locker room is clean and doesn't betray the fact that the factory is kind of fucked up right now.
+If the troubleshooters loot the lockers, that's theft.
-8. 8
+8. Break Room: Zezeticktick is here.
+Hot brown liquid dispensing room.
+Zeze is a species traitor is wearing business casual attire and trying to get some hot brown liquid inside him however the machine is empty.
-9. Janitor's Recharging Zone:
+9. Janitor's Recharging Zone: Sounds can be heard coming from within this room.
+An iClean robot is recharging its batteries after a long "cleaning" session (blood and guts and soy sauce is all over it).
 10. Secret Recipe Factory Vault (Locked): The Manager Bob (balding) has locked himself in there and can't get out.
 A small group of giant cockroaches are trying to get in the door.
-11. Gym?
+11. Entertainment Room: A glass (bulletproof) square case filled with prizes with a lever on the outside and a mechanical claw on the inside.
+Needs special coins (SoyCoins) to operate, human factory workers have them.
-12. Shower Room?
+12. Shower Room: Troubleshooters need to stay clean.